rachelriv/cmsi386/homework3/README.md

 b(4+5).toString(16)`.
 This will get us a `TypeError` because `b` is not a function.

 Again, Python assumes that each physical line corresponds to a logical line (see previous answer).
-Thus, the second newline <em>would</em> end the declaration/initialization of `a`.
+Thus, the second newline _would_ end the declaration/initialization of `a`.

 (c)